Absolute Combinatorial Game Theory: Combinatorial game spaces and absolute universes

-For the purposes of this paper, each terminal option will have an associated `score'.
-This `score' will also depend on whose turn it is to move.
-To make this formal, let $\A=(\A,+)$ be a totally ordered, additive abelian group.
+Let $\A=(\A,+)$ be a totally ordered, additive abelian group.
 A terminal position will be of the form $\pura{\ell}{r}$ where $\ell, r\in \A$.
-The intuition, adapted from scoring game theory, is that, if Left is to move, then the game is finished, and the `score' is $\ell$, and similarly for Right, where the `score' would be $r$.
+The intuition, adapted from scoring game theory \cite{LarssNNS2016}, is that, if Left is to move, then the game is finished, and the `score' is $\ell$, and similarly for Right, where the `score' would be $r$.
 In general, if $G$ is a game with no Left options then we write $\GL=\emptyset^{\ell}$ for some $\ell\in \A$ and if Right has no options then we write $\GR=\emptyset^r$ for some $r\in \A$.\footnote{Here, the empty set is \emph{not} a game, and therefore the notation should not be confused with standard set theory, where the empty set can be an element in a set.
 The empty game in our notation is $\pura{\ell}{r}$ and never $\emptyset$.
 In our approach, the empty game carries information, and this information has to be interpreted before we are able to compare games in a given class.}